sagar-shivappa/EkartFullStack-MEAN/backend/BACKEND_README.md

 Response:
 {
   user_name:"doSelect",
+  user_id: 2,
   token:"eyeennjnajnsja*******"﻿
 }
 ```

 - This endpoint allows you to post the request and validate the credentials.
-- Upon successful validation, the response should have a status code of 201 and the user_name and JWT token as the response.
+- Upon successful validation, the response should have a status code of 201 and the user_name, user_id and JWT token as the response.
+(Same like the above sample response)
 - If any required fields are missing in the request body, a status code of 400 (Bad Request) should be returned with an error message indicating the missing fields.
+  {
+  "message": "Validation Error"
+  }
-- Validation fails if the user_name and password does not match, then the response should contain a 403 status code, with a message: User Not found
+- Validation fails if the user_name and password does not match, then the response should contain a 403 status code, with a
+  { message: "User Not found" }
 - In case of any error during login, a status code of 500 (Internal Server Error) should be returned with an error message in the response body.

 - **`getAllProducts`**: